 - Students can choose from courses approved by OSPI and Issaquah School District.

-- All students will participate in an orientation at the start of their class.
-Off Campus will be self-guided, On Campus will be in your virtual classroom.
+- All students will participate in an orientation at the start of their class via Zoom.

-- Students will take all CSTs and their Final Test in their virtual classroom and/or at designated testing times with a parent/guardian proctor.
+- Students will take all CSTs and their Final Test remotely with a parent/guardian proctor and/or in person during designated testing times.

 - If a course requires a textbook or materials that are not available at the school, it is the student's responsibility to acquire the item(s).